 Even if any of our product candidates received regulatory approval, such product candidates would face competition from other therapies in the relevant indication.
 For example, chronic graft versus host disease has historically been managed by off-label treatments.
-However, in the past five years, the FDA has approved three drugs, ibrutinib (Imbruvica®), belomosidil (Rezurock®) and ruxolitinib (Jakafi®), for use in patients with cGVHD after failure of one or more lines of systemic therapy.
+However, in the past several years, the FDA has approved three drugs, ibrutinib (Imbruvica®), belomosidil (Rezurock®) and ruxolitinib (Jakafi®), for use in patients with cGVHD after failure of one or more lines of systemic therapy.
 All three of these drugs may compete with axatilimab in patients diagnosed with cGVHD.

-Revumenib is being developed for the treatment of r/r adult and pediatric patients with MLLr ALL, MLLr AML and NPM1 mutant AML.
+Revumenib is being developed for the treatment of R/R adult and pediatric patients with KMT2Ar ALL, KMT2Ar AML and NPM1 mutant AML.
 At this time, there are no drugs approved for these defined populations and patients are managed using the standard of care treatment regimens developed for general AML and ALL populations.
-While there are other agents in early development for similar populations, revumenib has the potential to be the first defined therapy for patients with MLLr ALL, MLLr AML and/or NPM1 mutant AML.
+While there are other agents in early development for similar populations, revumenib has the potential to be the first defined therapy for patients with KMT2Ar ALL, KMT2Ar AML and/or NPM1 mutant AML.